No Time to Die (song): Background and production

-In an interview with Zane Lowe for Apple Music, Eilish said that she and her brother Finneas O'Connell used to make up songs they thought as possible themes for the James Bond film series, while thinking they would never get such an opportunity.
-After her August 30 concert in Ireland's Electric Picnic, Eilish and Finneas met Bond producer Barbara Broccoli, who then invited them to compose the theme for the upcoming No Time to Die, which they promptly accepted.
+In an interview with Zane Lowe for Apple Music, Billie Eilish said that she and her brother Finneas O'Connell used to make up songs they thought as possible themes for the James Bond film series, while thinking they would never get such an opportunity.
+After her August 30 concert in Ireland's Electric Picnic, Eilish and O'Connell met Bond producer Barbara Broccoli, who then invited them to compose the theme for the upcoming No Time to Die, which they promptly accepted.
 They were given parts of the script and started to create the theme.
-The initial attempts, where Finneas tried to write the song with a guitar, stumbled on mutual writer's block by the siblings.
-Finneas later found a piano in the green room of a Texas arena and played a riff which would become the song's opening, and was described by Eilish as the spark for their composing process.
+The initial attempts, where O'Connell tried to write the song with a guitar, stumbled on mutual writer's block by the siblings.
+O'Connell later found a piano in the green room of a Texas arena and played a riff which would become the song's opening, and was described by Eilish as the spark for their composing process.
 After three days of composition, they recorded a demo in October, inside a bunk in their tour bus as it was parked in a Texas arena.
 Finneas added that after they finished writing, the two listened to all the previous theme songs to ensure their originality, "make sure that we weren't making something that just felt like we were copying other great songs".

 The demo was sent to Hans Zimmer's office in Los Angeles, and was the favorite of the prospect themes that he heard.
 On December 19, Eilish and Finneas flew to London to work with Zimmer, recording the song with a 70-person orchestra at George Martin's AIR Studios.
 Eilish said the process was more collaborative than she expected, and that "Hans was incredibly—like, easy to work with."
 Guitarist Johnny Marr, who was performing in Zimmer's score for the movie and was brought in to play in the song, declared that "we just kept coming back to 'reduce, reduce, reduce'", wanting something that reflected the musical simplicity of Eilish's usual output, where "the power is in the intensity of the performance."
 After seeing a rough cut of the film, Eilish decided to add in a climactic belting of the song's title.